Here is a great piece written by one of our regulars, Brett Webb-Mitchell.

 Each day since I have settled into my seat, computer open, letting the noise of the café atmosphere become white noise, drawn into my own intellectually stimulating cocoon.

 I am engaged in a conversation of a group of women of various ages discussing their book-of-the-month seated around a long wooden table.
 A young couple from Calais utters fluent French as they share sips from a common cup of a cappuccino.
 Two women from China are learning Spanish with a tutor over their Cokes.

-At night, I sit by senior citizen diners from New York City originally who live in a nearby retirement community.
+At night, I sit by senior citizen diners from New York City originally who live in a nearby best online casino retirement community.
 Next to them is a group of lesbians, with a rainbow-colored boa stretching down three tables, known as TALES (Triangle Area Lesbians).
 Across the restaurant a group of evangelical Christians is engrossed in a theological debate over pizza.

 On another day, a Town Council member meets a constituent over a wrapped sandwich while nearby two young moms try to carry on a conversation about raising babies while their tots crawl out of their unbelted strollers.
 Under the outside pergola tired Census takers take an afternoon break from their work, while two middle-aged women share gossip as one of their dogs eat scraps from the table.
 An African American woman and Asian American man, wearing Obama-Biden T-shirts, sit next to a young man whose T-shirt reflects his displeasure in President Obama.
 A former U.S. senator sits down to a chicken sandwich while an also-ran Senate candidate sits next to me on the padded pew.
 A student athlete leans close and whispers to his date while a table full of deaf gay men use sign language to order dinner.